If you have ever taken a vacation or traveled with a toddler, you know that more often than not, the vacation is for anyone but the parent!

 One of the primary concerns you’ll find is the sleeping arrangements.
 Most 2 year-olds aren’t quite old enough to understand invisible boundaries and sleep in a regular bed all night.
 However, they are old enough to climb out of most travel cribs making for an interesting night and one LONG vacation.

 We did a bit of research and came up with the best travel crib for 2 year old toddlers.
-With the sleeping arrangements managed, you can stop fighting your toddler about sleeping and get back to rest and relaxation.
+With the sleeping arrangements managed via a nice toddler travel crib, you can stop fighting your toddler about sleeping and get back to rest and relaxation.

 Here’s what we found.

 (Note: This post contains affiliate links.
 See affiliate disclaimer at the bottom of the page.)

 The Best Travel Crib for 2 Year Old Toddlers: Baby Bjorn Travel Crib